 KUAC Passport is a benefit that offers extended on-demand access to a rich library of public television programming via PBS.org.
-At the $60 donation level, you have access to thousands of hours of PBS content such as VICTORIA and other dramas from MASTERPIECE, as well as favorites like NATURE, NOVA, GREAT PERFORMANCES, and THE GREAT BRITISH BAKING SHOW.
+At the $60 donation level, you have access to thousands of hours of PBS content including dramas from MASTERPIECE, as well as favorites like NATURE, NOVA and GREAT PERFORMANCES.
 New titles are continually being added to the library.

 KUAC Passport is available to donors when they identify KUAC as their local PBS station on PBS.org and the PBS Video apps for iOS and Android smartphones and tablets, as well as the PBS app, AppleTV and Roku.